JuliaRobotics/MeshCatMechanisms.jl/README.md

 * Parsing geometry directly from URDF files
 * Animation of robot trajectories from RigidBodyDynamics.jl simulations
 * Live rendering of simulation progress using the `OdeIntegrators.OdeResultsSink` interface
+* Interactive manipulation of the mechanism configuration using [InteractBase.jl](https://github.com/piever/InteractBase.jl)

 ## Related Projects